codepol/footballdb/README.md

 <i> Files and Description: </i>

+setup.sql - This is the master installation file which can be ran to create the database and objects.
+It contains a script to run create_users, create_tables, inster_into_tables, create_views, fsdb_create_users2 and create_objects file to enable a quick and easy setup to get you started.

 create_users.sql - This is to create the tablespace, schema and roles and permissions required for the main DBA.

 create_tables.sql - This will create the tables needed for the project

-insert_into_tables.sql - This will insert the existing data collected as at end of November 2017
+insert_into_tables.sql - This will insert the existing data collected up to the end of November 2017.

 create_views.sql - This will create views that our guest users can look at.

-fsdb_create_users2.sql - This is to create additonal users and assigning the roles and nescessary permissions to them
+fsdb_create_users2.sql - This is to create additonal users and assigning the roles and nescessary permissions to them.

-create_objects.sql - Additional sequences, triggers and functions in order to maintain database entegrity
+create_objects.sql - Additional sequences, triggers, functions and packages in order to maintain database entegrity and automate certain tasks.

-cursor - Can be run to show the top 10 teams by order of stadium capacity
+rep_topcapx.sql - Report to show the stadiums with with the highest capacity.
+It demonstrates the use of a cursor and can be run to show the top x teams by order of stadium capacity, where x is defined at run-time.
+Can be run using the @ symbol in SQL PLus.

+report_topcap.sql - Report to show the stadiums with with a capacity over 50,000.
+This is the predecessor of the rep_topcapx and demonstrates the ability to format SQL reports.
+Can be run using the @ symbol in SQL PLus.

+fsdb_model_screenshots.docx - An illustrative image Shows the relationship between the tables and views in the schema.

 <i> Technical Data: </i>